 Table VII.
-Details the number of minority children (three and four years old) based on the 2010 census along with the number of minority children in Family Enrichment Network's service area. (calculated by percentage).
+Details the number of minority children (three and four years old) based on the 2010 census along with the number of minority children in Family Enrichment Network's service area.
+(Calculated by percentage)

-The ethnic make-up of Head Start families in the 2014-2015 program year differs from that of the general population in Family Enrichment Network's Broome County service area.
+The ethnic make-up of Head Start families in the 2015-2016 program year differs from that of the general population in Family Enrichment Network's Broome County service area.
 The percentage of minorities served by Head Start exceeded the percentage of minorities in the general population as illustrated in tables VII and VIII.
-In comparison to the 2013-2014 program year, changes in the racial/ethnic breakdown of Head Start families were noted with an increase of 5% white population, a decrease in the Asian population, of 8.5%, a decrease of 3.4% in the African American population, and the "mix" category saw a decrease of .6%.
-Hispanic families decreased by .5% in the 2014-2015 program year.
+In comparison to the 2014-2015 program year, changes in the racial/ethnic breakdown of Head Start families were noted with a decrease of 13% white population, an increase in the Asian population, of .4%, a decrease of 3.4% in the African American population, and the "mix" category saw a decrease of .6%.
+Hispanic families decreased by 19.9% in the 2015-2016 program year.
 Tioga County families demonstrate a slightly higher percentage of diversity than the county's statistics.

 Table VII.
-Hispanic and Non-Hispanic in Head Start to General Population 199

-Broome County Program
+Hispanic and Non-Hispanic in Head Start to General Population141 Broome County Program

-HEAD START FAMILIES 2014-2015 PROGRAM YEAR BROOME COUNTY GENERAL POPULATION
+HEAD START FAMILIES 2015-2016 PROGRAM YEAR BROOME COUNTY GENERAL POPULATION

-Hispanic 27% 3.9%
+Hispanic 7.1% 3.9%

-Non-Hispanic 73% 87.9%
+Non-Hispanic 92.9% 87.9%